DETAILED ACTION

 Claim 6

-The combination of Guo and Hebert teaches: The embolization device of claim 1, see 103 rejection above.
+The combination of Guo, Hebert, and Jayaraman teaches: The embolization device of claim 1, see 103 rejection above.
 Guo further discloses: wherein the elongated sleeve 11 exhibits an outer lateral dimension outer diameter of the expandable mesh structure 11 (see [0022]-[0023]) of about 1 mm (see [0022]-[0023], the outer diameter of the expandable mesh structure may be 1/3 of the outer diameter of the largest spiral turn, so when the outer diameter of the largest spiral turn is 3.0 mm as in [0023], the outer diameter of the expandable mesh structure/elongated sleeve would be 1.0 mm) or less (will not be examined here due to being an optional claim limitation in the alternative).

 Claim 7